Vale: a prose linter

 ✖ 86 errors, 32 warnings and 52 suggestions in 85 files.

-In this example, Vale recursively scans the content
+Here, Vale recursively scans the content

 folder and reports issues in each Markdown file.